-Provide a wonderful source of healthy fatty acids that our skin needs to protect itself and can be absorbed rapidly when applied.
+Provide an excellent source of healthy fatty acids that our skin needs to protect itself and can be rapidly absorbed when applied.

-The biggest difference between butters and oils is that the butters are solid at room temperature, but they work in the exact same way.
+The biggest difference between butter and oils is that butter is solid at room temperature but works in the same way.

 Overall, lanolin is proven to be the most natural and supportive product for your skin.